 Third, we designed a 2-sided spinner using the same basic components.
 We called this the “Junior Spinner.”
 This unit offered a smaller footprint and included 10 shelves- half the capacity of the medium-sized spinner.
 The Junior Spinner was very popular among independent retailers who were space constrained.

 Fourth, we designed a slatwall kit to meet the needs of retailers who wanted to take advantage of available wall space to merchandise Klutz’s line of books.
-The slatwall kit utilized many parts that were common to the floor fixtures.
+The slatwall merchandiser utilized many parts that were common to the floor fixtures.
 It consisted of 6 injection molded plastic shelves, slatwall shelf brackets, and a screen printed PVC “header” sign with a plastic slatwall bracket affixed to the back side.

 Fifth, we developed a lighter weight, lower capacity, and more economical spinning wire book display.
 This economy spinner was constructed of metal tubing with 20 wire pockets and a 2-sided die-cut screen printed PVC header sign.